MonstreX/voyager-extension/readme.md

 - VE Fields Group.
 JSON kind group of fields inside the one model field.
 - VE Sortable JSON Multi Fields.
 JSON kind group of multi-fields (multi-rows) stored in the model field.
 - VE Related Models.
 Set of a related models list.
-- VE Inline Set.
+- VE Inline Fields Set.
 The complex combined field.
 Each field can store multiple rows (or only one) each of them may hold multiple type custom fields.
 - VE Page Layout.
 Allows organizing layout of blocks, forms, widgets and content on a Page.
 Depends on Voyager Site package.

 ## Package installation